12 Must-Have Remote Work Tools For Productive Work

 11. Toggl

-In regard to remote work, Toggl can benefit two kinds of remote professionals: hourly employees who need to track their hours to get paid, and those seeking to boost productivity.
+In regard to remote work, Toggl can benefit two kinds of remote employees: hourly employees who need to track their hours to get paid, and those seeking to boost productivity.

 If you fall into either of these two camps, we recommend taking a look at Toggle to see if it can help make your life as a remote professional easier.